aroberge/ideas/docs/source/index.rst

 4. Compile the AST into bytecode
 5. Recompile the modified Python interpreter

-This ... is rather a daunting task.
+This ... can be a rather daunting task.

 However, there is a simpler way: it is possible to run code with a modified syntax using import hooks. ``ideas`` is designed to facilitate